Gordons34Repo/Mobile-Scheduling-Application/README.md

 <li>Schedule employees to shifts</li>
 <li>Update availability, Add vacation, and other QOL features</li></ul>

 The project was developed using [Android Studio Electric Eel 2022.1.1](https://developer.android.com/studio/releases/past-releases/as-electric-eel-release-notes), and followed Agile development, more specifically, Scrum.
-The project was broken into 4 sprints, each of which were 2 weeks in length.
+The project was broken into 3 sprints, each of which were 2 weeks in length.
+We were also asked to plan a final sprint, as the project would continue if we weren't in school.

 ## Main Menu